To distribute your app with Electron, you need to download Electron's prebuilt

 It is also possible to rebrand Electron by changing the product name and

 building it from source.
-To do this you need to modify the
+To do this you need to set the build argument

 Creating a custom fork of Electron is almost certainly not something you will